We Regret To Inform You That A British Surgeon Was Branding His Initials On Livers

 "I have to move on."

-But we at the Two-Way remained blissfully ignorant of this liver-branding surgeon until his week, when he entered his guilty plea.
+But we at the Two-Way remained blissfully ignorant of this liver-branding surgeon until this week, when he entered his guilty plea.

 Reactions to his conviction are mixed.
 A patients' rights advocate told the Guardian, "This is a patient we are talking about, not an autograph book."